leon-wbr/leon-wbr/README.md

 ## 💻 Full-Stack Engineer | 🌍 + 🎥

 I build **modern, scalable web applications** with a strong focus on resilient and decentralized systems.
 Currently based in Tbilisi, Georgia.
+Always open for collaboration or just for a chat.

 ### Tech Stack